PepkorIT/beach-day/docs/getting-started/step1.md

 jasmineInst.execute();
 ```

-> When installing beach-day npm will have installed Jasmine and everything else you need as peer dependencies.
+> When installing beach-day, npm will have installed Jasmine and everything else you need as peer dependencies.

 **2.2\.
 Configure Jasmine**